About 2RE Factory

 Factory Records, Manchester (late '70s to early '90s)

 Factory Records started as a club night in Manchester in 1978 and then became a record label.
-They gave everything a FAC number, not just the albums.
+They gave everything a FAC number, not just the albums they produced.
 Some examples are:

-- FAC 51 - their legendary nightclub The Haçienda
+• FAC 51 - Their legendary Manchester nightclub The Haçienda

-- FAC 191 - the cat that hung around the nightclub was
+• FAC 191 - The cat that hung around the The Haçienda

-I only discovered them after I launched 2RE Factory, but it's eerily close to what I'm trying to build.
+I only discovered them after I launched 2RE Factory, but it's really close to what I'm trying to build.

 About me